fblascogarma/backend_starter/README.md

 The models.py file is where you will create the models to use in your backend.
 For example, if you have a sign-up for newsletters, you will need a model with the fields that the user completes when signing up.

 The admin.py file is to register each new model you create.
+Also, you will list the fields that you want to display in the api panel.

 The serializers.py file is to create serializer functions for your new models.